aniketgm/misc-programs/README.md

 ## Overview

-This repo contains programs that I've written as part of my learning of Python and C++ [Python mostly].
+This repo contains programs that I've written as part of my learning of Python [Python mostly].
-You will find here both Python as well as C++ implementations of the following :
+You will find here Python implementations of the following :

 - [x] Alpha Triangle
 - [x] Rock-Paper-Scissor Game